SuthrasPraramba/Dishapradarsan/Readme.md

 ---

-Replace `<repository-url>` and `<repository-name>` with your actual repository URL and name.
+Replace `https://github.com/SuthrasPraramba/Dishapradarsan` and `Dishapradarsan` with your actual repository URL and name.
 You can also update the screenshot section with actual images from your application.